Getting started

 Assignment of ROTATION and TRANSLATION BC types to boundaries

-Fig. 21 Showing to which boundaries the ROTATION and TRANSLATION BC types are assigned to (third symmetry case).
+Fig. 15 Showing to which borders the ROTATION and TRANSLATION BC types are assigned to (THIRD symmetry case).

-Given all the geometric data extracted from the lattice, the output file is generated.
+Given all the geometric data extracted from the layout, the output file is generated.
 Its structure consists of five sections, that are:

 • the header section, providing information about the type of geometry (typgeo value), the number of folds (nbfold value), which is consistent with the typgeo, the number of nodes (i.e. the regions), the number of elements (i.e. the edges).